 Having a mac and cheese craving?
-A classic mac and cheese gets a wonderful, skinny update with this smokey flavored one.
+Classic mac and cheese get a wonderful, skinny update with this smokey flavored one.
 It’s one of my favorite ways to make this cheesy classic.
 I tasted a decadent version while dining out with some friends and knew I had to create a guilt-free version.
-I used a combination of smoked paprika, dry mustard and garlic powder and just a small amount of crumbled bacon to create the fantastic smokey flavor.
-Each skinny serving has 310 calories, 8 grams fat and 9 Weight Watchers SmartPoints.
+I used a combination of smoked paprika, dry mustard, and garlic powder, and just a small amount of crumbled bacon to create the fantastic smokey flavor.
+Each skinny serving has 310 calories, 8 grams of fat and 9 Blue WW Freestyle SmartPoints, and 9 Green.
 Pure indulgence!

 Prep Time: 20 minutes (includes cooking pasta)

 2 cups (8 oz) dry whole grain or whole wheat elbow macaroni noodles or penne pasta

 2 slices bacon, see shopping tips

 1 tablespoon reduced-fat butter or Smart Balance light

 A little black pepper, to taste